 Be sure to check out my last article, where I took an underground train into Paris!

 After a bit of time exploring Paris, Dounia and I joined Bill, Ulyana, Sara, and Nikos downstairs.
 We were heading to the Quartier Latin, or the Latin Quarter, for a traditional French dinner.
-Another EF tour joined us along the way.
+Another tour group joined us along the way.

 We were a sight to be seen: 40 young, noisy, American tourists walked in pairs down the narrow Parisian alleyway sidewalks at dusk.
 I hadn’t realized that we had gotten there when we finally arrived.
 It was dark, and we were suddenly being ushered into a building that had small, residential windows and no sign.
 Judging by all outward appearances, I would have assumed this was just another apartment building.
 As we passed through the doorway, we were greeted by a line of jocular waitstaff, told to go down the stairs, and were seated one by one.